Skip to content

 8. Choose Next again, and then choose Finish.

-To create objects on the target database, run the SQL script that is generated after you complete these steps.
+9. To create objects on the target database, run the SQL script that SSMS generates.

 MySQL

-To migrate objects with MySQL, use the mysqldump utility to generate a dump file containing only the schema metadata.
+To migrate objects that use MySQL, use the mysqldump utility to generate a dump file that contains only the schema metadata.
 The --no-data option tells mysqldump not to dump table data, so the results in the dump file contain only statements to create the tables.
 For a definition-only dump, add the --routines and --events options to also include stored routine and event definitions.

 Example: